temporalio/documentation/docs/php-workflows.md

 Again, it is important to note that this code directly implements the business logic, and if any of the invoked operations (aka [Activities](/docs/php-activities)) take a long time, the code is not going to change.

 It is completely okay to be blocked on `chargeMonthlyFee` for a day or more if the downstream processing service is down or not responding.
-In the same way it is a completely normal operation to sleep for 30 days directly inside the Workflow code.
+In the same way, it is a completely normal operation to sleep for 30 days directly inside the Workflow code.
 This is possible because infrastructure failures are not going to affect the Workflow state including threads, blocking calls, and any local or Workflow variables.

 The Temporal Server has practically no scalability limits on the number of open Workflow instances, so this code can be used over and over even if your application has hundreds of millions of customers.